yuns09/luma-roast-shopify-store/README.md

 # ☕ Luma Roast – Shopify eCommerce Store

-A premium Shopify eCommerce store built using the Dawn theme, designed to deliver a clean UI, smooth user experience, and high-conversion layout.
+A premium Shopify eCommerce store built using the **Dawn theme**, designed with a modern UI, smooth user experience, and real-world eCommerce functionality.

 ---

 ## 🚀 Project Overview

-Luma Roast is a modern coffee store focused on:
+**Luma Roast** is a modern coffee brand store focused on delivering a seamless and engaging online shopping experience.

-* Elegant UI design
-* Optimized product display
-* Smooth shopping experience
-* Real-world eCommerce functionality

-This project demonstrates my ability to build and customize a Shopify store with a professional structure.
+This project demonstrates my ability to:

+* Customize Shopify themes
+* Design a clean and premium UI
+* Implement real-world eCommerce features

 ---